OSMLatam/OSM-Notes-Ingestion/README.md

   * This process has a pause between calls because the public Overpass turbo is restricted by the number of requests per minute.
-    If another Overpass instance is used that does not block when many requests, the pause could be removed or reduced
+    If another Overpass instance is used that does not block when many requests, the pause could be removed or reduced.
 * 1 minute: Download the Planet notes file.
 * 4 minutes: Processing XML notes file.
 * 12 minutes: Inserting notes into the database.
 * 5 minutes: Assign sequence to comments.
 * 5 minutes: Load text comments.
 * 5 hours: Locating notes in the appropriate country.
-  * This DB process is in parallel with multiple threads.
+  * This DB process is executed in parallel with multiple threads.

 **WMS layer**